open-cloud/xos/docs/core_models.md

       disk, memory, and cores) allocated to an instance.
 Current flavors borrow from EC2.

-    * Bound to a default `Image` that boots in each of the slice's`Instances`.
+    * Bound to a default `Image` that boots in each of the slice's`ComputeServiceInstances`.
       Each `Image` implies a virtualization layer (e.g., Docker, KVM).

-* **Instance:** Represents a single compute instance associated with a Slice and instantiated on some physical Node.
-Each Instance is of some `isolation`
-  type: `vm` (implemented as a KVM virtual machine), `container` (implemented as a Docker container), or `container_vm` (implemented as a Docker container running inside a KVM virtual machine).
+    * Optionally bound to a `TrustDomain` that specifies the namespace where the Slice's resources should be created.

+    * Optionally bound to a `Principal` that permits compute resources of this slice to interact with APIs and other components.

+* **ComputeServiceInstance:** This is derived from `ServiceInstance` and represents a single compute instance associated with a Slice and instantiated on some physical Node.
+A `ComputeServiceInstance` inherently links two services.
+The first is the service that realizes the compute resource, and is the `owner` of the `ComputerServiceIsntance`.
+An example is the `Kubernetes` service, which creates pods.
+The second is the service that owns the `Slice` that is linked to the `ComputeServiceInstance`.
+This is the service that is requesting the `ComputeServiceInstance`.
+The `ComputeServiceInstance` also includes an `image` field which describes the image that should be deployed.
+The `SimpleExampleService` service is a working example of the interplay between two services (`SimpleExampleService` and `Kubernetes`) via the `ComputeServiceInstance` model.

 * **Network:** Represents a virtual network associated with a `Slice`.
 The behavior of a given `Network`is defined by a `NetworkTemplate`, which